alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 There are some realtime lights which provide shadows.
 The shadow bias of these is set to 0 and they set to display soft shadows.
 Find its best to set objects to have static lightmap.

+### Checks

+* Have tags been assigned?
+* Are objects set at rest?
+* Is the camera positioned well?
+* Has the lighting been baked?

+## Editor Settings
+### PhysicsManager
+* Default Solver Iterations = 20, this improves simulations and prevents objects falling through each other.

 ## Other Assets
 figure_material and ground_material need to be in Resources folder